Sacramento Motorcycle Accident Lawyer

 Determining liability in a motorcycle accident is vital for receiving compensation.
 Frequently, a motorcycle accident claim comes down to the negligence of either the motorcyclist, the vehicle driver(s), or a combination of both.

 In some cases, the circumstances of the crash make it clear who was at fault.
 Other times, there are conflicting claims of liability.
-In many cases, an at-fault driver or their insurance carrier will bring up actions of the motorcyclist as a defense against a negligence claim.
+In many cases, an at-fault driver or their insurance company will bring up actions of the motorcyclist as a defense against a negligence claim.

 California is a pure comparative negligence state, meaning that an injured party can receive compensation even if they are 99% at fault.
-A person’s final settlement will be reduced if they are found to be partially at fault.
+A person’s final settlement offer will be reduced if they are found to be partially at fault.